AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 It is important to note that when using a feed-forward layer like `dense`, it is typically applied to a tensor with a shape of `(batch_size, input_dim)`.
 In this case, the layer operates independently on each element of the batch dimension.
 This applies to all dimensions except for the last one.
 Therefore, when we pass a tensor with a shape of `(batch_size, seq_len, hidden_dim)`, the feed-forward layer is applied to each token embedding of the batch and sequence separately, which aligns perfectly with our desired behavior.

-**Adding Layer Normalization:**

-When it comes to placing layer normalization in the encoder or decoder layers of a transformer, there are two main choices that have been widely adopted in the literature.
+**Adding Layer Normalization.** When it comes to placing layer normalization in the encoder or decoder layers of a transformer, there are two main choices that have been widely adopted in the literature.
 The first choice is to apply layer normalization before each sub-layer, which includes the self-attention and feed-forward sub-layers.
 This means that the input to each sub-layer is normalized independently , it's called **Pre layer normalization**.
 The second choice is to apply layer normalization after each sub-layer, which means that the normalization is applied to the output of each sub-layer, it's called **Post layer normalization**.
 Both approaches have their own advantages and have been shown to be effective in different transformer architectures.
 The choice of placement often depends on the specific task and architecture being used.

 ### Encoder layer

 Now that we've built all the main parts of the encoder layer, we'll put them together to build it:
     ```
     class Encoder(tf.keras.layers.Layer):
         """